JanPanjan/ANS/notes/practical-notebook.md

 - `--html` specifies name for the output fastp report
 - `--dont_eval_duplication` to save time and memory by not evaluating duplication rate of reads

 The program outputs some text in the terminal.
-If we inspect it, we can inspect quality of reads before and after filtering.

 ```
 ...